-Is the goal in treating injury-exacerbated psychological problems to cure them?
+Is the goal in the treatment of treating illness or injury-exacerbated psychological problems to cure them?
 This would seem futile since many of these people have had, and will continue to have, problems for years and years.

-The best we can do for a pre-existing problem (eg. Anxiety disorder or Mood disorder) that has demonstrably been exacerbated by injury is to return the patient to baseline.
+The best we can do for a pre-existing problem (eg. Anxiety disorder or Depressive disorder) that has demonstrably been exacerbated by illness or injury is to return the patient to baseline.

-Baseline would be the level of functioning at which they were prior to injury.
+Baseline would be the level of functioning at which they were prior to physical problem.

-In order to adequately treat those problems arising from injury, it must be established:
+In order to adequately treat those problems arising from illness or injury, it must be established:

 a.
-What was the patient_s premorbid (pre-injury) status?
+What was the patient’s premorbid (prior) status?

 b.
 What are attainable goals?